Getting digestive waste out of your body is just as important as the good stuff you put in!

 With the flood of serotonin, the serotonin receptors get “tired” of the increased presence of serotonin, & they start to close their doors to the molecule.
 It’s like insulin resistance – but with serotonin.

-Also, the body may start producing fewer serotonin receptors – since there is excess serotonin to go around.
+Also, the body may start producing fewer serotonin receptors, since there is excess serotonin to go around.
 You essentially become serotonin resistant & the body responds as though it’s low on serotonin even if you are producing normal levels of serotonin in the first place.

 This is also why tapering off SSRI medications (or any psychotropic meds) is important.
 Your body needs time to build the receptors and adapt to normal (& not synthetically elevated) levels of neurotransmitters – a process that can take weeks & months.

-If you’re not on SSRIs, you can support serotonin naturally with supplements like St. John’s Wort or 5-HTP often alongside Vitamin B6 for those on certain medications that may not play well with St. John’s Wort.
+If you’re not on SSRIs, you can support serotonin naturally with supplements like St. John’s Wort or 5-HTP, often alongside Vitamin B6 for those on certain medications that may not play well with St. John’s Wort.

 If you’re taking antidepressants, especially SSRIs, avoid taking any products that may contain St. John’s Wort or 5-hydroxytryptophan (5-HTP).
 Be careful when using these supplements (or do so under supervision) as they are contraindicated with a number of medications.

-5-HTP works with vitamin B-6 (pyridoxine, or pyridoxal-5-phosphate/P-5-P) to synthesize serotonin in the body.
+5-HTP works with vitamin B-6 (pyridoxine or pyridoxal-5-phosphate, P-5-P) to synthesize serotonin in the body.

 Stress, medications, or genetics may deplete the body of B-6.
-The active form of B6 known as pyridoxal-5-phosphate (P-5-P) is preferred to replenish body levels and stores.
+The active form of B6, known as pyridoxal-5-phosphate (P-5-P), is preferred to replenish body levels and stores.

-I combine P5P, with Pantothenic Acid (B5) and Vitamin C as a foundational support stack for adrenal fatigue and stress.
+I combine P5P with Pantothenic Acid (B5) and Vitamin C as a foundational support stack for adrenal fatigue and stress.

-I was very purposeful in listing “manage stress” as my top motility strategy – and some of the elements are reinforced in this discussion on serotonin, and again in the next section…
+I was very purposeful in listing “manage stress” as my top gut motility strategy – and some of the elements are reinforced in this discussion on serotonin, and again in the next section…

-In section 8, I introduce Motil Pro – a natural gut motility stimulator that combines acetylcholine & serotonin support along with the digestive stimulation of ginger extract.
-Now, you understand why it is one of the most utilized products by practitioners for supporting regularity – independent of probiotics and fiber.
+In section 8, I introduce MotilPro – a product that combines acetylcholine & serotonin support along with the digestive stimulation of ginger extract.
+Now you understand why it is one of the most utilized products by practitioners for supporting regularity – independent of probiotics and fiber.

-Overworking Adenosine Receptors & Catecholamines
+7.)
+Caffeine Intake – Overworking Adenosine Receptors & Catecholamines

-coffee and poopCaffeine from coffee and tea will stimulate adenosine receptors & catecholamines like adrenaline, norepinephrine, & dopamine.
+Caffeine from coffee and tea stimulates adenosine receptors & catecholamines such as adrenaline, norepinephrine, & dopamine.
 These neurotransmitters are “excitatory” by nature & work to encourage movement through the digestive tract.

-One of the lesser talked about reasons that individuals love caffeine in the morning – is that it triggers a bowel movement.
+One of the lesser talked about reasons that individuals love caffeine in the morning is that it triggers a bowel movement.

 Caffeine becomes part of morning routines that include wakefulness, focus, & the urge to have a bowel movement – it is easy to forget that caffeine is an addictive & excitatory substance that is stealing away from future energy and forcing your hormones to compensate daily.